 Step 1.
 Please have an

-internationally published PCT application (world
+internationally published PCT application (also

-laid open publication) on hand.
+laid open publication") on hand.

 Note: If you